dantasfiles/dantasfiles.github.io/_cornell/engl.md

 - *Romance in Marseille* by Claude McKay
 - *Plum Bun: A Novel without a Moral* by Jessi Redmon Fauset
 - *Black No More* by George S. Schuyler
 - *Infants of the Spring* by Wallace Thurman

+**Reading Joyce's Ulysses** `ENGL 4700/6700 (fa26)`
+- *James Joyce* by Richard Ellmann
+- *Ulysses* by James Joyce
+- *The New Bloomsday Book: A Guide Through Ulysses* by Harry Blamires
+- *Ulysses Annotated: Notes for James Joyce's Ulysses* by Gifford & Seidman